Skip to main content

 Green Accreditations Explained: TrustMark, MCS, PAS 2035 and What They Mean for You

 When you start looking into green home upgrades, you'll quickly encounter a alphabet soup of accreditations: TrustMark, MCS, PAS 2035, NAPIT, NICEIC, and more.
 Understanding what these mean is crucial for choosing the right tradesperson and accessing government grants.
-Here's your plain-English guide to the most important green accreditations in the UK.
-TrustMark What it is: TrustMark is the government-endorsed quality mark for home improvement and energy efficiency work.
-It's backed by the Department for Energy Security and Net Zero.
+TrustMark What it is: The government-endorsed quality mark for home improvement and energy efficiency work.
 What it means: A TrustMark-registered business has been independently vetted for technical competence, trading practices, and customer service.
-They must carry appropriate insurance and provide guarantees on their work.
 Why it matters: TrustMark registration is increasingly required for accessing government grants and schemes.
-It's your assurance that the business meets recognised standards.
-Look for TrustMark when: Getting any home improvement or energy efficiency work done, especially insulation, heating, and glazing.
-MCS (Microgeneration Certification Scheme) What it is: MCS certifies low-carbon energy technologies and their installers.
-It covers products like heat pumps, solar PV panels, solar thermal systems, wind turbines, and battery storage.
+MCS (Microgeneration Certification Scheme) What it is: MCS certifies low-carbon energy technologies and their installers — heat pumps, solar PV, solar thermal, wind turbines, and battery storage.
 What it means: An MCS-certified installer has been assessed for technical competence in installing specific renewable energy technologies.
-MCS also certifies the products themselves.
-Why it matters: MCS certification is mandatory for accessing the Boiler Upgrade Scheme (up to £7,500 towards a heat pump) and the Smart Export Guarantee (payments for solar electricity exported to the grid).
-Look for MCS when: Installing heat pumps, solar panels, or any renewable energy technology.
-PAS 2035 What it is: PAS 2035 is the overarching specification for the retrofit of domestic buildings.
-It sets out the framework for how whole-house retrofit projects should be planned, managed, and delivered.
-What it means: Compliance with PAS 2035 ensures that retrofit work is properly assessed, designed, and coordinated to avoid problems like inadequate ventilation, moisture issues, or conflicting measures.
+Why it matters: MCS certification is mandatory for accessing the Boiler Upgrade Scheme (up to £7,500) and the Smart Export Guarantee.
+PAS 2035 What it is: The overarching specification for the retrofit of domestic buildings.
+What it means: Compliance ensures retrofit work is properly assessed, designed, and coordinated to avoid problems like inadequate ventilation or moisture issues.
 Why it matters: PAS 2035 compliance is required for retrofit work funded through government schemes like ECO4.
-It ensures work is done in the right order and to the right standard.
-Look for PAS 2035 when: Planning comprehensive retrofit work, especially if accessing government funding.
-Other Important Accreditations Gas Safe Register — Legally required for anyone working on gas appliances and installations.
+Other Important Accreditations Gas Safe Register — Legally required for anyone working on gas appliances.
 NAPIT / NICEIC / ELECSA — Competent person schemes for electrical work.
-Installers registered with these bodies can self-certify their work complies with Building Regulations.
-CHAS / SafeContractor — Health and safety accreditations that demonstrate a business takes workplace safety seriously.
-NVQ Level 2/3 in Insulation — Professional qualifications for insulation installers, covering cavity wall, solid wall, loft, and other insulation types.
-How NoaPro Helps You Find Accredited Professionals NoaPro's directory displays green accreditations prominently on each business profile.
-You can: • See which accreditations a tradesperson holds at a glance • Search specifically for professionals with the certifications you need • Verify that the people working on your home are properly qualified • Read reviews from other homeowners who've used their services When it comes to green home upgrades, accreditation isn't just a nice-to-have — it's essential for quality, safety, and accessing the funding that can make your project affordable.
+CHAS / SafeContractor — Health and safety accreditations.
+NoaPro displays green accreditations prominently on each business profile.
 Always check before you book.